Life Lines

 Breathing Normal

-When the child is breathing normal you must treat them as a unconscious casualty.
-The child should be placed in the recovery position and the Baby/Infant should go with you to
+When the child is breathing normally, you must treat them as an unconscious casualty.
+The child should be placed in the recovery position, and the Baby/Infant should go with you to

 Unconscious Casualty Management